Jeff-Bouchard/hub.docker.com/NETWORK-ARCHITECTURE.md

 *   I2P garlic routing prevents correlation
 *   Decentralized architecture (no choke points)

-**Result**: Even very large-scale monitoring is forced to defeat multiple independent layers simultaneously
+**Result**: A large-scale adversary would need to observe and analyse several independent layers; this is a design goal rather than a proven property.

 ### Sybil Attack